estebanherlein/estebanherlein.github.io/_posts/2021-1-11-producer-consumer.md

 categories:
   - Blog
 tags:
-  - software design patterns
+  - Software Design Patterns
-  - bug hunting
+  - Bug Hunting
-  - behavioral patterns
+  - Behavioral Patterns
 ---

 The producer-consumer problem is a classic example of a multiprocess synchronization problem.
 The program describes two processes, producer and consumer, both share a finite size buffer.